Fraunhofer-AISEC/cmc/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Fraunhofer-AISEC/cmc)](https://goreportcard.com/report/github.com/Fraunhofer-AISEC/cmc)

-The CMC repository provides tools and software to enable remote attestation of computing platforms, as well as remote attested TLS channels between those platforms.
+The CMC repository provides tools and software to enable remote attestation of computing platforms, as well as remote attested TLS and HTTPS channels between those platforms.
 Currently, the CMC repository supports Trusted Platform Module (TPM) attestation, as well as AMD SEV-SNP attestation.
 The goal is to make attestation easy for verifiers without prior knowledge of the software stack, based on a set of trusted CAs and signed metadata describing the software stack.

 *A detailed description of the architecture can be found in our* *[paper](https://dl.acm.org/doi/pdf/10.1145/3600160.3600171) and in the*